128technology/docs/docs/cc_fips_conductor_install.md

 ---
-title: Conductor Installation - FIPS
+title: Conductor Installation
-sidebar_label: Conductor Installation - FIPS
+sidebar_label: Conductor Installation
 ---

 This process assumes you have already created a bootable device using a USB.
 Instructions for downloading and creating a bootable device are available in [Downloading an SSR ISO](intro_downloading_iso.md) and [Creating a Bootable USB](intro_creating_bootable_usb.md).